apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

       well with the standard "try before you buy" approach of attempting to write output, counting the characters needed, then allocating a sufficiently sized buffer and actually writing.

+   .. function:: BufferWriter & print(TextView fmt, ...)

+      Print the arguments according to the format.
+See `bw-formatting`_.

 .. class:: FixedBufferWriter : public BufferWriter

    This is a class that implements :class:`BufferWriter` on a fixed buffer, passed in to the constructor.